 Healthy Cheeseburger Soup is full of healthy (sneaky!) vegetables yet heavy on decadent flavor.
-This comforting soup recipe is gluten-free and easily made dairy-free, too.
+This cheesy, gluten free comfort food recipe is so tasty!

 Hi hi!
 How was your Thanksgiving?
 It’s hard to believe it’s been nearly a week since we stuffed our faces with all this goodness.
 I’d hoped to score a few Black Friday/Cyber Monday deals on gifts for the kids but all I walked away with (or closed my browser with – online shopper only here!) was an end table and eczema cream.
 Wow, getting old sucks!

-Anyway, today I’m sharing a recipe that will comfort your “it’s not even December and the wind chill is already -2 degrees!” woes, but won’t derail plans to literally run your booty off at an aforementioned Orange Theory: Healthy Cheeseburger Soup!
+Anyway, today I’m sharing a recipe that will comfort your “it’s not even December and the wind chill is already -2 degrees!” woes, but won’t break the calorie bank: Healthy Cheeseburger Soup!

 Ok so what makes this soup healthy?
 TONS of vegetables.
 And not just the ones you can see (carrots, celery, and potatoes) but also the ones you can’t see: blended cauliflower.
-Even if you dislike cauliflower I promise you’ll never know it’s there.
+Even if you dislike cauliflower I promise you’ll never know it’s in there.
 I steamed then blended florets with chicken broth and another healthy ingredient until it took on the texture of liquid velvet, then used it to thicken the soup instead of flour and butter.
-I repeat, this soup is SUCH a treat!
+Plus cheese.
+Gotta have cheese – even in Healthy Cheeseburger Soup!

-Now, I don’t fall into the camp of people who thinks cheese is unhealthy – I mean in copious amounts it is, but what isn’t – so I will never feel bad about consuming it…even in copious amounts.
+I don’t fall into the camp of people who thinks cheese is unhealthy – I mean in copious amounts it is, but what isn’t – so I will never feel bad about consuming it…even in copious amounts.
 Shrug.
-That said, my Healthy Cheeseburger Soup has a modest amount sprinkled in and again I used vegan cheese (which I’m not saying is healthy), but you can use whatever works for you and your family.
+That said, my Healthy Cheeseburger Soup has a modest amount of cheddar cheese sprinkled in.
+I also HAVE made this recipe with vegan cheese and prefer the SoDelicious “Cheddar” shreds if you need to go the dairy-free route!

 This soup would be fun to serve with a toppings bar.
 Scoop into bowls then set out any and all toppings that you’d normally find on a cheeseburger – fresh tomatoes, minced pickles and raw white onion, or chopped bacon.
 Though not typically found on a cheeseburger, chopped green onions add an awesome zip and crunch.